tu2-atmanand/Task-Board/README.md

 <p align="center">An <a href="https://obsidian.md/">Obsidian</a> plugin to view and manage all your tasks, throughout the vault on a centralized board using various kinds of views.
 Use boards to manage small to large projects.</p>

+> :warning: Attention
+>
+> Right now this plugin have a serious issue with the "Map view" feature.
+You can read more about it here.
+The data of the map view is being stored inside a `LocalStorage`, which a very bad system design to store user's data.
+This architecture will be completely changed in the next major release, version `2.0.0`.
+>
+> Please be aware of this issue and use the feature cautiously.
+Would rather request to not use the feature for your day to day workflow till the issue has been fixed.

 ![Task Board Thumbnail](./assets/MainThumbnail-4.png)

 > YouTube playlist : [Task Board - Obsidian plugin](https://youtube.com/playlist?list=PLqEPxsDi1dtepfcaUO9r1BTGZN6IuhvvH&si=yohu1rczpRVq68D6)